rasbt/pattern_classification/resources/data_glossary.md

 #### Cosine Similarity
 [[back to top](#table-of-contents)]

 Cosine similarity measures the orientation of two *n*-dimensional sample vectors irrespective to their magnitude.
-It is calculated by the dot product of two numeric vectors, and it is normalized by the vector lengths, so that output values close to 1 indicate high similarity.
+It is calculated by the dot product of two numeric vectors, and it is normalized by the product of the vector lengths, so that output values close to 1 indicate high similarity.
 (submitted by [Vahid Mirjalili](https://github.com/mirjalil))

 <br>